rudymatela/udge/README.md

 Udge
 ====

-Udge is an online judge of programming problems.
+Udge is an online judge for programming problems.

 TODO: example problem and solution